Arc Flash Training Requirements 101

 Instructor-Led Training

-Instructor-led training delivers the theory portion through a traditional instructor-led format faciliatated by an external training provider or conducted in-house by internal company trainers.
+Instructor-led training delivers the theory portion through a traditional instructor-led format facilitated by an external training provider or conducted in-house by internal company trainers.

 External Training Provider